sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 }
 ~~~

-In a JPA2 environment there are a few new possibilities sorting a List collection.
-For List collections you can now specify `orderby="properties"`. `properties` is a string that contains one or more comma-separated attributes of the object to be ordered or in a referenced BasicType or Entity.
+For sorted List collections you can specify `orderby="properties"`. `properties` is a string that contains one or more comma-separated attributes of the object to be ordered or in a referenced BasicType or Entity.

 ~~~
 Entity Library {